FeatureHub-AI/FeatureHub/README.md

 Dear Data Science Community,

-We're excited to introduce our new project FeatureHub started bey the analytical & consulting team of Datascopum aimed at creating the most comprehensive library of AI/ML features across multiple domains.
+We're excited to introduce our new project FeatureHub started by the analytical & consulting team of Datascopum aimed at creating the most comprehensive library of AI/ML features across multiple domains.
 Our goal is to create a dataset that serves as a valuable resource for researchers and data scientists worldwide.

 We invite all data scientists to contribute to this project, leveraging their expertise to create a dataset that covers a wide range of topics and applications.
 Together, we can create something remarkable that benefits the entire data science community.